 In connection with this our initial public offering in July 2021, we adopted a written related party transactions policy that provides that such transactions must be approved by our audit committee.
-This policy became effective on the date on which the registration statement related to our initial public offering was declared effective by the SEC.
 Pursuant to this policy, the audit committee has the primary responsibility for reviewing and approving or disapproving "related party transactions," which are transactions between us and related persons in which the aggregate amount involved exceeds or may be expected to exceed \$120,000 and in which a related person has or will have a direct or indirect material interest.
 For purposes of this policy, a related person will be defined as a director, executive officer, nominee for director, or greater than 5% beneficial owner of our common stock, in each case since the beginning of the most recently completed year, and their immediate family members.